Relative Entropy Pathwise Policy Optimization: Introduction

 \section{Introduction}

-Score-function policy gradient methods such as Reinforce \citep{williams1992simple} or PPO \citep{schulman_proximal_2017} provide a principled way for data-driven optimization of the parameterized policies and have proved highly effective for robotic control \citep{rudin2022learning, kaufmann2023champion, radosavovic2024real}, and language-model fine-tuning \citep{ouyang2022training, touvron2023llama, gao2023scaling, liu2024deepseek}.
-Justified by the \emph{Policy Gradient Theorem} \citep{sutton_policy_1999}, these methods rely on a Monte-Carlo approximation of the gradient of log-probabilities of the sampled actions, without directly backpropagating through the return function.
-Because this gradient carries no information about how performance varies under small action perturbations \citep{heess2015learning}, it exhibits high variance \citep{greensmith2004variance} and often leads to unstable learning \citep{ilyas202acloser, rahn2023policy}, especially in high-dimensional continuous spaces \citep{li2018policy}.
+Most modern on-policy algorithms, such as TRPO \citep{schulman_trust_2015} or PPO \citep{schulman_proximal_2017}, use a score-based gradient estimator to update the policy.
+These methods have proven useful for robotic control \citep{rudin2022learning, kaufmann2023champion, radosavovic2024real}, and language-model fine-tuning \citep{ouyang2022training, touvron2023llama, gao2023scaling, liu2024deepseek}, but are often plagued by training instability.
+Zeroth-order, score-based gradient approximation exhibits high variance \citep{greensmith2004variance}, which leads to unstable learning \citep{ilyas202acloser, rahn2023policy}, especially in high-dimensional continuous spaces \citep{li2018policy}.
+In addition, it requires importance sampling to allow sample reuse, which exacerbates the high variance.

-A popular alternative to score-based estimators is the pathwise policy gradient \citep{silver_deterministic_2014}, in which the gradient is obtained via backpropagating through a learned surrogate model of the return called a value function.
-This provides a low-variance signal that directly optimizes the predicted returns and often leads to faster learning than the score-based alternative~ \citep{lillicrap_continuous_2016}.
+Alternatively we can train a parameterized state-action value function \citep{lillicrap_continuous_2016,fujimoto_addressing_2018, haarnoja_soft_2018}, and use it to improve the policy, for example by using a \emph{pathwise} policy gradient \citep{silver_deterministic_2014}, i.e. taking the derivative of the Q function wrt the action.
+Using a parameterized function to improve the policy often leads to faster and more stable learning learning by reducing the score-based estimators variance \citep{mohamed2020monte} and by allowing us to remove importance sampling corrections.

-However, the effectiveness of pathwise policy gradients is restricted by the quality of the approximate value function \citep{silver_deterministic_2014}.
-As such, algorithms that use pathwise policy gradients usually rely on stabilizing the value learning through off-policy training \citep{fujimoto_addressing_2018, haarnoja_soft_2018}.
-Unfortunately, off-policy training requires the use of large replay buffers.
-The first obvious drawback is that simply storing the replay buffer can create a challenge when the number of samples exceeds the memory availability.
-In addition, training with past policy data introduces various well-studied challenges for value function fitting \citep{thrun_issues_1993,baird_residual_1995,van_hasselt_double_2010, sutton_emphatic_2016,kumar_implicit_2021, nikishin_primacy_2022, lyle_disentangling_2024, hussing_dissecting_2024, voelcker_mad-td_2025}.
-This raises the following fundamental question:
+However, the effectiveness of these approaches is bounded by the quality of the approximate value function \citep{silver_deterministic_2014}.
+As such, algorithms that use a state-action value function usually rely on improving value learning through off-policy training \citep{fujimoto_addressing_2018, haarnoja_soft_2018}.
+Unfortunately, off-policy training requires the use of replay buffers.
+Storing these replay buffers can be a challenge when the collected samples cannot fit in memory.
+In addition, training with past data introduces various challenges for value function fitting \citep{thrun_issues_1993,baird_residual_1995,van_hasselt_double_2010, sutton_emphatic_2016,kumar_implicit_2021, nikishin_primacy_2022, lyle_disentangling_2024, hussing_dissecting_2024, voelcker_mad-td_2025}.
+This raises our core question: